 The Spring Gulch Trail System is on private property.
-The North Thompson Cattlemen’s Association and the Crystal River Ranch generously permit the winter use of their property for our skiing enjoyment.
-Any use of the property other than cross-country skiing during the winter and any use at any other season is prohibited.
-Please respect whatever restrictions may be posted at the entry area, and as always, respect the land.
+The North Thompson Cattlemen’s Association and Crystal River Ranch generously permit the winter use of their properties for our enjoyment.
+Use of the trails for any purpose other than cross-country skiing during the winter is strictly prohibited, as is any entrance outside of posted opening/closing dates.
+Please respect whatever restrictions may be posted at the entry area, and as always, respect the land and leave no trace.

 A tour through the grounds of the trail system offer the nordic skier of any level, not only that sense of place and history, but also exciting skiing and timeless, stunning views.
 These unique features reveal what is truly special about Spring Gulch and why the valley locals refer to it as "a diamond in the rough".